3manuek/3manuek/README.md

 ## Welcome, fellow visitor 🧙

 My name is Emanuel, commonly named _Tresma_ -- the Spanish short of _3manuek_, my native language.
-I'm currently located in Madrid and "80%-formerly" in Buenos Aires.
+I am currently located in Madrid and "80%-formerly" in Buenos Aires.

-For more information about my resume check out [my site](https://tr3s.ma).
+To get more information about my resume, check out my [personal website](https://tr3s.ma).

-I'm a Database Engineer and Consultant.
-Currently working at [OnGres](https://ongres.com), Founder of [ViaDB](https://viadb.ar), and doing charity work as IT Director in Oportunidades and Apolo Foundations.
+I am a highly experienced Database Engineer and Consultant, currently working at [OnGres](https://ongres.com), having previously founded [ViaDB](https://viadb.ar), and providing charity IT services as IT Director for [Oportunidades](https://oportunidades.org.ar) and [Apolo](https://fundacionapolo.org) Foundations.

-My specialty is Systems Design and Development oriented to highly concurrent, available, and transactional systems.
-But also, gave consulting for Software Teams dealing with complex data-layer Software refactors for analytics and FTS (Full-Text Search).
+My expertise lies in the design and development of highly concurrent, available, and transactional systems.
+I have also provided consulting services to Software Teams dealing with complex data-layer Software refactors for analytics and FTS (Full-Text Search).

-For looking at my resume and business inquiries, follow my [LinkedIn](https://www.linkedin.com/in/ecbcbcb/) profile.
+For inquiries or to review my resume, you can follow my [LinkedIn](https://www.linkedin.com/in/ecbcbcb/) profile.

-### Skillset
+## Skillset

-- Databases: Postgres, MySQL, ClickHouse, Elastic.
-Extensive experience in production environments, mostly in Linux/Unix environments.
+- Databases: extensive experience in Postgres, MySQL, ClickHouse, and Elastic, in production environments mostly in Linux/Unix environments.
-- Languages I use the most: Golang, Python, C, Bash.
+- Languages: Golang, Python, C, and Bash.
-- Deploy and Infrastructure: Terraform/Packer, Ansible, Kubernetes, bare metal, etc.
+- Deploy and Infrastructure: I have experience with Terraform/Packer, Ansible, Kubernetes, and bare metal.
-- Experience in the most popular Cloud providers.
-Azure certified, GCloud, and AWS.
+- Cloud Providers: I have experience in the most popular Cloud providers, including Azure, GCloud, and AWS.
-- A skilled communicator, managing customers' accounts worldwide.
+- Communication: I am a skilled communicator, managing customer accounts worldwide.
+- Incident Management: I have considerable experience in dealing with complex production incidents.

-- Considerable experience dealing with complex production incidents.
+ Considerable experience dealing with complex production incidents.